Clickable arrow icon In this article

 Expense Ratio = Total expenses ÷ Average value of the portfolio

-Suppose there is a fund house that has an asset under management worth Rs.
+Suppose a fund house has an asset under management worth Rs.
 5 crores.
-In order to manage the fund, the fund house charges management fee, administrative fee along with some other expenses amounting to Rs.
+To manage the fund, the fund house charges management fees, administrative fees, and other expenses amounting to Rs.
 5 lakhs.

 The TER for this fund would be calculated as below :